-Frequently asked question is designed to provide the answer of the different queries of the travelers.
+Frequently Ask Question About Travelling To Nepal is designed to provide the answer to the different queries of the travelers.
 Which helps to general guide you and further plan before you start your trip.
-Further details information read our below day to day guidance or you can also easily get travel books around different bookstores.
+Further details travel information read our below day to day guidance or you can also easily get travel books around different bookstores.

 1. Where is Nepal?